SmithsonianWorkshops/si-carpentries-handbook/preworkshop_checklist.md

 ### Required Items

-* Sticky notes (green/red, or any combination with the same meaning)
+* Sticky notes (blue=good/yellow=help), or any combination with the same meaning)
 	* 8 of each color per person
 * Power strips
 	* One power strip for every 3 learners
 * Extension cords
-* Projector
+* Projector (Matt K. has one that can be borrowed)

 ### Nice-to-haves

 * Direction signs to the workshop room
-* Name tags
+* Name tags or tents
 * Pronoun stickers would be a great addition to future workshops
 * Stickers and other swag
 * Flipchart or whiteboard with felt-tip pen (from The Carpentries Website)
 * Coffee and snacks
   * The SI Data Science lab has a coffee urn for use in workshops.
+It takes about 1.5 hours to brew a full pot.